Lavanya-42/health-point/README.md

-# ✨  Health Point ✨
+# ✨  one stop solution for any foodie ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for life style related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based foodie application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://lemon-tree-0911d7a00.2.azurestaticapps.net